 There is no better person to fundamentally understand their immediate future than someone who is pregnant.

-Why am I going into this in depth?
-Well, in this particular case, I was engaged in -another- thread on social media that had a woman talking about her views about abortion and her support of choice.
+In this case, I was engaged in -another- thread on social media.
+It had a woman talking about her views about abortion and her support of choice.
 Resoundingly, men were coming onto her page and “tut-tutting” her, telling her in increasingly civilized tones about how wrong she was about her “murderous views”.

 Sometimes there is a time for conversation and sometimes people need to be called out.